Multisensory Literate Expression

 • https://www.youtube.com/embed/FDTp0za_qNk

-Multisensory expression is not limited to the private space of an individual’s writing page- it exists in a communal space where children can see and hear each other’s ideas all around them.
-In this way they can freely learn from and inspire each other.
+Multisensory expression is not limited to an individual’s writing page- it exists in a communal space where kids see and hear each other’s ideas.

 • https://www.youtube.com/embed/SSgRcDp5jAI